aragon/aragon-monthly/docs/classifieds/index.md

 # Classifieds

+> Classifieds or Classified advertising is free of charge in the newspaper.
+Keep them short and to the point.

 [<h2>Developer Relations opening at Aragon</h2>](https://wiki.aragon.one/jobs/openings/dev_rel/) |
 :----------- |
 We are looking for a developer relations to help third party developers create apps on top of the Aragon dapp and aragonOS. |